yahyaguzide/Sfml_JumpAndRun/README.md

 The reason i started working on this Game is thanks to this Dudes -> [CodingBlocks](https://www.codingblocks.net) Go check there Podcast, it's fun

-This Game uses Sfml Shared Libraries to compile this you will need to download the zip File [here](https://www.sfml-dev.org/download.php)
+This Game uses Sfml Shared Libraries, to compile this you will need to download the zip File [here](https://www.sfml-dev.org/download.php)

 You also need to copy the following files into your Folder